 “Like me, you will walk away in the dark, in the grass, with a feeling that you have experienced something rare and wonderful.”

 If you are interested in seeing a performance (and perhaps, taking part in one as well) you can find out more about the program our website specials page (click here).

 All’s Well That Ends Well continues until July 31, The Asheville Shakesperience is performed during the interval before Julius Caesar takes to the stage August 12-September 4.
 (Imagine being part of the crowd cheering Mark Anthony, or stabbing Caesar).
-The season concludes with Romeo and Juliet, performed October 13-23 onstage at the Masonic Temple.theater, Things to Do.
+The season concludes with Romeo and Juliet, performed October 13-23 onstage at the Masonic Temple.This entry was posted in theater, Things to Do.
 Bookmark the permalink.